-It is the responsibility of the President, Registrar and Deputy President, Vice-President for Research, Deans of College, Heads of School, Dean of Graduate Studies, and senior staff to maintain a research environment that develops and supports good research practice and nurtures a culture of research integrity.
+It is the responsibility of the President, Registrar and Deputy President, Vice-President for Research & Innovation, Deans of College, Heads of School, Dean of Graduate Studies, and senior staff to maintain a research environment that develops and supports good research practice and nurtures a culture of research integrity.
 It is important to establish a research climate of mutual cooperation, in which Researchers at all levels are encouraged to develop their skills and in which the open exchange of ideas is fostered.

-Researchers are required to make themselves aware of and ensure that all relevant requirements of Irish Law and University Policy are met.
+Researchers are required to make themselves familiar with this Policy and ensure that all legal obligations and relevant requirements of the university's Policies and Procedures are met.

-Researchers have a responsibility to report any concerns about research misconduct to the University, whether this has been witnessed or for which there are reasonable grounds for suspicion.
+Researchers have a responsibility to report any concerns about research misconduct to the university, whether this has been witnessed or for which there are reasonable grounds for suspicion.

-Name Responsibility The University Management Team Policy owner.
-Academic Policy subject to the appropriate academic consultation.
-The Vice President for Research Training Revisions to the Policy Dean of Graduate Studies Training Dean of Students Student Issues.
-Conduct disciplinary investigation, if necessary.
-All University Members including all undergraduate and postgraduate students Compliance with the Policy and Irish law and duty to report Researchers (i.e. all individuals carrying out research for the University within or on behalf of the University, including, without limitation; all undergraduate and postgraduate students; University employees, irrespective of whether their current place of work is within or outside University premises; and all visiting researchers of the University, including persons with honorary positions) must be alert to instances of research misconduct and have a duty to report such conduct to the Research Integrity Officer.
+Name Responsibilities The University Management Team Policy owner Academic Policy subject to the appropriate academic consultation.
+Research Integrity Officer (Deputy Research Integrity Officer) Policy implementation and review Receive and act upon allegations of research misconduct Provide annual report to UMT and the National Research Integrity Forum The Deputy RIO will act in the case where the RIO feels there is a conflict of interest, or similar.
+Vice President for Research & Innovation Provide Research Integrity Training Revisions to the policy All University Members including all undergraduate and postgraduate students Compliance with the Policy and Irish law and duty to report Researchers must be alert to instances of research misconduct and have a duty to report such conduct to the Research Integrity Officer.
 Deans of Colleges, Heads of Schools and all in positions of responsibility Be alert to possibility and type of research misconduct in respective areas.
-Work with University to investigate.
 Take corrective action(s).
-Research Integrity Officer Initial Investigator Provide annual report to UMT and the National Research Integrity Forum Preliminary Review Committee Co-operate with the Research Integrity Officer with the initial investigation.
-Director of Human Resources Conduct disciplinary investigation, if necessary.

-9. Definitions
+10. Definitions